dhis2-sre/im-manager/README.md

 # Getting Started

+If you just want to see what the application looks like you can find some screenshots [here](./docs/screenshots).

 ## Start local development environment with Docker

 1. Start by copying the `.env.example` file into a new `.env` file: